javaee/glassfish/hk2/src/site/markdown/events.md

 to services whose instances were created after the [ServiceLocatorUtilities][servicelocatorutilities] method enableTopicDistribution has been called.
 Any subscribers on a service that is disposed or has had its associated descriptor removed will not be invoked.

+Events will only be given to services that have already been created.
+For example an event will not cause a Singleton service that has not already been instantiated to become instantiated, even if the Singleton service is a listener to the event.

 A method parameter with [@SubscribeTo][subscribeto] can also take qualifiers.
 A qualifier will restrict the set of messages that will be given to the subscription method.
 For example the